 1. Alendronate and risedronate are first line treatments in men.
 Where these are contraindicated or not tolerated, zoledronic acid or denosumab provide the most appropriate alternatives, with strontium ranelate or teriparatide as additional options.

-2. For estimation of fracture probability, femoral neck BMD When used in FRAX for the estimation of fracture probability, femoral neck BMD
+2. For estimation of fracture probability, femoral neck BMD T-scores in men should be based on the NHANES female reference database.
+When using the online version of FRAX for the estimation of fracture probability, femoral neck BMD values (g/cm2) should be entered and the manufacturer of the densitometer specified.

 Intervention thresholds for pharmacological intervention